Wednesday 28 March 2018

 The newly announced tariffs are expected to have very limited economic impact, and should be treated rather as a signalling tool by the Trump Administration to indicate it is serious about negotiating new trade terms.
 By not retaliating in a similar manner, China has shown it is willing to offer some compromise to prevent an outright trade war.

-The Macquarie Asia New Stars strategy is focused on the growth of domestic demand in Asia by investing in quality companies with a strong track-record of profitability.
+Our focus remains on the growth of domestic demand in Asia by investing in quality companies with a strong track-record of profitability.
 An underweight to exporters materially limits our exposure to the China-US trade channel, and while the broader market is expected to be impacted by the situation, we see this as an opportunity to selectively capitalise on any security mispricing.